memgraph/docs/docs/reference-guide/graph-algorithms.md

 RETURN path;
 ```

-Query returns multiple results, all with the 4 hops meaning that there are
+The query returns multiple results, all with 4 hops meaning that there are
-multiple paths flowing from source node to the destination node.
+multiple paths flowing from the source node to the destination node.

-Nothing prevents the user to run a weighted query based on the weight property on
+The following is a weighted query based on the weight property on each visited relationship:
-each visited edge:

 ```cypher
 MATCH path=(n {id: 0})-[:Type *ALLSHORTEST (r, n | r.weight)]-(m {id: 5})
 RETURN path;
 ```

-One might want to obtain all relationships on all shortest paths.
-To
-unwind them all,
-a little more complicated query needs to be written:
+To obtain all relationship on all shortest paths, use the `relationships` function, unwind the results, and return unique edges so there is no duplicates in our output:

 ```cypher
 MATCH path=(n {id: 0})-[relationships:CloseTo *ALLSHORTEST (r, n | n.total_USD)]-(m {id: 51})